 - Commercial and Consumer Law

 - Intellectual Property - Copyright and Related Rights

 Please note that all modules are subject to change.

 [The Law Senior Status programme] is well structured and intellectually stimulating.
 The campus location is perfect, only a few minutes away from central London.
 This makes it very easy to attend different law firm events and take part in the larger legal community.
 I have been able to get involved with the law department and participate in work experience schemes.
 As the recipient of the Senior Status Scholarship this year, I have also benefited from the many opportunities that the department offers.

 Senior Status students receive approximately 15 hours of contact time per week.
 For each module there is usually a two-hour lecture supplemented by a one-hour weekly or fortnightly small-group tutorial.

-For every hour spent in class, you’ll complete a further two to three hours of independent study.
+For every hour spent in class, you’ll need to complete a significant number of independent study hours.
 This time is spent reading, preparing for formal study sessions, working on projects and revising for exams.

 A new Solicitors Qualifying Examination (SQE) regime is expected to come into place in September 2021 which will affect the process that students go through to become a qualified solicitor.
 Queen Mary is dedicated to ensuring that students are equipped with the experience and skills required to undertake the SQE and any other post LLB bar qualification internationally.

 Assessment typically includes written exams, oral presentations, midterm essays and coursework.

 In the final year of all our law programmes, students have the option to research and write a dissertation on a legal topic in place of a taught module.